Riu Riu Chiu appears on Ken and Lisa Theriot’s latest album, The Gifts of Midwinter.

 Que Dios no pudiera hacer la mas madre,

 Y el que la crio su hijo se dixera.Chorus:

 |Mark well the rightness of what you have heard

 That God could not make her more a mother

 He that is her father is today of her born

-He of whom she is the offspring is called her son
+He of whom she is the child is called her son

 Here’s the original melody line according to the 1556 work.
 Sadly, I didn’t discover this at the University’s website until after the album was done, so we don’t sing it exactly this way.
 But neither does anyone else.